jduffield65/coppafish/docs/view_results.md

 Pressing the *Anchor* button will change the spots shown to be those saved in the [*ref_spots*](notebook_comments.md#ref_spots) page.

-If the notebook does not have the *omp* page, these buttons will not be present and the spots shown will be those saved in the [*ref_spots*](notebook_comments.md#ref_spots) page.
+If the *Notebook* does not have the *omp* page, these buttons will not be present and the spots shown will be those saved in the [*ref_spots*](notebook_comments.md#ref_spots) page.

 ### Score Range
 Only spots which pass a [quality thresholding](run_code.md#thresholding) are shown in the viewer.

-Spots are assigned a `score` between 0 and 1 which indicates the likelihood that the gene assignment is legitimate.
+Spots are assigned a `score` between 0 and 1 (can be larger for `ref_spots`) which indicates the likelihood that the gene assignment is legitimate.
-When the viewer is first opened, only spots with `score > config['thresholds']['score_omp']` (`score > config['thresholds']['score_ref']` if no *omp* page in notebook) are shown and lower value of the score slider is set to `config['thresholds']['score_omp']`.
+When the viewer is first opened, only spots with `score > config['thresholds']['score_omp']` (`score > config['thresholds']['score_ref']` if no *omp* page in notebook) are shown and the lower value of the score slider is set to this.

 The slider can then be used to view only spots which satisfy: